Connect with us

 Researchers first tested the ability of light-activated molecular machines to kill fungi in Candida albicans.
 This yeastlike fungus can cause life-threatening infections in immunocompromised people.
 Compared with conventional drugs, molecular machines killed C. albicans much faster.

-Subsequent studies found that molecular machines could also kill other fungi, molds like Aspergillus fumigatus and species of dermatophytes, the types of fungi that cause skin, scalp and nail infections.
+Subsequent studies found that molecular machines could also kill other fungi, including molds like Aspergillus fumigatus and species of dermatophytes, the types of fungi that cause skin, scalp and nail infections.
 Molecular machines even eliminated fungal biofilms, which are slimy, antimicrobial-resistant communities of microorganisms that stick together on surfaces and commonly cause medical device-associated infections.

 Unlike conventional antifungals, which target the fungal cell membrane or cell wall, molecular machines localize to the fungal mitochondria.
 Often referred to as the “powerhouses of the cell,” mitochondria produce energy to power other cellular activities.
 When activated with visible light, molecular machines destroy the fungal mitochondria.
 Once the fungal cell’s mitochondria stop working, the cell loses its energy supply and dies.